 Nick Rathmann serves as Athletic Director at The Blake School, an independent college prep school in Minneapolis, MN.
 The Blake School has 34 varsity programs and competes in the Independent Metro Athletic Conference.
 It has won the Minnesota State High School League Challenge Cup for the past four years which recognizes excellence in athletics.
 Prior to his appointment as Athletic Director, Rathmann served as a Social Studies Teacher along with head boys basketball coach, assistant baseball and football coach responsibilities for 8 years.
 He also worked in the front office of the St Cloud River Bats in the Northwoods League.

 Nick proudly graduated from Augsburg College in Minneapolis MN with a BA in Education while playing both basketball and baseball.
 He credits several faculty members and coaches for having a major impact in his life.
 Recently, he completed his MA in Sports Management and Administration from Concordia University St Paul.
-Nick lives in Eden Prairie with his wife, Shannon, step son Max, and daughter Lyla.
+Nick lives in Eden Prairie with his wife, Shannon, step son Max, and daughters Lyla & Finley.

-Jill is an IT Business Analyst Consultant working with clients across the country, in various industries.
-When not working, she teaches yoga and occasionally coaches a CrossFit class.
-She enjoys spending time outdoors getting fresh air.
+Jill is an IT Business Analyst working to implement ERP and eCommerce solutions for a company based in the Boston area.
+When not working, she teaches yoga and enjoys exploring outdoors.
 Jill plays volleyball year round, and in the summer she likes to golf and bike; her winter sports are downhill skiing and snowshoeing (Mother Nature permitting).